 One of the biggest setbacks to master bathrooms is that their location is often an afterthought and there isn’t enough natural light to fill the room.
 We love how this design defied the odds and brought beautiful natural light into the bathroom.
 The glass block, half-wall creates a beautiful aesthetic.
 Another benefit of having a large window like this is that you won’t have to have as many lights on in order to enjoy the space.
 Natural light will save you money by keeping the lights off and energy bills low.

-Other features of this bathroom included the tiles work and size of the tub.
-This tub can easily fit two and offer a romantic getaway from the craziness of life.
+Other features of this bathroom included the light fixtures, tile work, and the size of the tub.
+This separate tub can easily fit two and offer a romantic getaway from the craziness of life.
 There’s a lot to love about this jacuzzi tub getaway.

 Another view of this bathroom shows off the gorgeous tall ceilings with wood paneling, as well as the glass shower that offers a great contrast to the jacuzzi.
 Everything about this bathroom captures awe in the eyes of the beholder.
 If you’ve been wanting to do something new and different with your master bathroom, this is a great option.
 This bathroom does take up a significant amount of square footage, but we’d say it’s worth it after seeing the finished product.